wp-plugins/netgo-expandablecollapsible-menu/readme.txt

 == Installation ==
 1. Upload the folder "netgo-expandable-collapsible-menu" to "/wp-content/plugins/"
 2. Activate the plugin through the "Plugins" menu in WordPress
+3. Go to WP-admin -> Appearance -> Widgets and you will find the 'Netgo Expandable/Collapsible Menu' widget there.
+4. Put 'Netgo Expandable/Collapsible Menu' in widget area.
-3. Go to Appearance > Widgets and you will find the Netgo Expandable/Collapsible Menu there, here you can select option form drop down to show with Netgo Expandable/Collapsible Menu
+5. Here you can select option form drop down to show with Netgo Expandable/Collapsible Menu
-4. Call that widget on your template file
+5. Call that widget on your template file